Zhangcx19/BO-Aug/README.md

 # BO-Aug

-Code of searching policies on the TinyImagenet dataset.
+Code of searching policies and evaluating performance on the TinyImagenet dataset.

 --Key package version: